jank324/8mm-film-scanner/README.md

 Feel free to use this software on your own scanner

-brief instrictions
+brief instructions

-prerequestie is that electrical connections are the same
+prerequisite is that electrical connections are the same

 advance routine might need adjusting as timed to this scanner